texei/texei-sfdx-plugin/README.md

   -v, --targetdevhubusername=targetdevhubusername  username or alias for the dev hub org; overrides default dev hub org

-  -w, --wait=wait                                  number of minutes to wait for installation status (also used of
+  -w, --wait=wait                                  number of minutes to wait for installation status (also used for
-                                                   publishwait)
+                                                   publishwait).
+Default is 10

   --apiversion=apiversion                          override the api version used for api requests made by this command